AmrMomtaz/Weather-Stations-Monitoring/README.md

 To allow the communication of containers using localhost, all the containers are placed in the same pod.
 Such that a single deployment is created containing all the containers and an external service is defined exposing _Kibana's_ port to be accessible by the hosting machine where the exposed port is **30017**.

 However, if a pod is to be created for each container.
-Internal services would be created to connect these pods and the code would rely on environment variables resolving the hosts instead of using localhost.
+Internal services would be created to connect these pods and the code would rely on environment variables resolving the hosts' IP addresses instead of using localhost.

 The deployment and the external service are defined in _**k8s.yaml**_.
 Follow these steps to deploy the system:
 ```bash